-Once enough aerodynamic power becomes available from the wind and the WTs start up, wind power can take over the provision of the auxiliary power, and the dc auxiliary supply can be disconnected.
+Once enough aerodynamic power becomes available from the wind and WTs are ready to produce power, wind power can take over the provision of the auxiliary power, and the dc auxiliary supply can be disconnected.
 With the considered grid-forming WT FEC controls, each FEC synchronises automatically with the offshore ac network as it is connected, and all connected FECs contribute autonomously to regulating the offshore ac network voltage magnitude and frequency, while sharing the active power production and the reactive power consumption/ production.
-The WF can then begin exporting power, as soon as the transmission network is ready and the aerodynamic power available from the wind surpasses the minimum production limit.